 Month 0: Enter fundraising conversations with confidence

 Most founders try to compress this into weeks.
-They scramble to calculate metrics during diligence when they should be negotiating terms.
+They scramble to calculate metrics during the due diligence process when they should be negotiating terms, which can undermine investor confidence.
 Don’t be that founder.

-You need these metrics calculated consistently, documented clearly, and ready to present:
+You need these key performance indicators calculated consistently, documented clearly, and ready to present:

 Customer acquisition cost by channel.
 Fully loaded with all sales and marketing expenses, broken out by acquisition source.
 Show CAC payback period for each channel.
 Investors want to know which channels scale and which don’t.

 Gross margin and path to 70%+.
 Include all cost of revenue: hosting, support, implementation, everything.
-If you’re at 50% gross margin, show exactly what changes to get to 70%.
+If you’re at 50% gross margin, show exactly what changes to get to 70%, using benchmarks and tactics similar to those in gross margin targets for SaaS companies.

 Burn rate and runway.
 Monthly burn, quarterly trend, and how many months of cash remain.
-Include a bridge showing how you plan to use the funding to reach specific milestones.
+Include a bridge showing how you plan to use the funding to reach specific milestones, and actively manage cash using practices that SaaS startups must follow to avoid cash flow mistakes.

 Rule of 40 score.
 Growth rate plus free cash flow margin.
 This is the efficiency metric investors use to compare companies.
 If you’re below 40, explain why and show the path to get there.